Escalating violence in Myanmar’s Rakhine State

 UN Women works to ensure that Rohingya women and girls are safe and have access to education, health care, and economic empowerment opportunities.
 Help us support more women in need across the region!

-For Mother´s Day and Ramadan this month, support women in need in Cox's Bazaar and beyond.
+This Ramadan, support women in need in Cox's Bazaar and beyond.
 We need your help!

 Your support will help to: